What are ‘Acts of God’ and when are they covered?

 We think “acts of God” is a term with an ominous tone, but despite how it sounds, it doesn’t really mean to attribute blame to an event on God.
 So what does it mean?

 An “act of God” typically refers to any natural disaster that cannot be foreseen or prevented by humans.
-Things we cannot prevent include any naturally-occurring catastrophe, such as earthquakes, tornados, erupting volcanos, hail, lightning, windstorms and of course, hurricanes.
+Things we cannot prevent include any naturally-occurring catastrophe, such as earthquakes, tornados, erupting volcanos, hail, lightning, windstorms, and of course, hurricanes.
 This is why “acts of God” are also called acts of nature, or natural disasters.
 These clauses, also known as force majeure clauses, usually limit or remove liability for injuries, damages, and losses caused by Acts of God.